Skip to main content

 The answer to improving sleep and brain function lies within the body’s own sophisticated signaling systems, particularly the endocrine network that governs repair, recovery, and rejuvenation.

-At the center of this nightly restoration is a powerful molecule your body produces ∞ human (GH).
+At the center of this nightly restoration is a powerful molecule your body produces ∞ human growth hormone (GH).
 Its release is orchestrated by the hypothalamus, a command center in the brain that sends signals to the pituitary gland.
 This communication pathway, the hypothalamic-pituitary axis, is most active during specific phases of sleep.

 This release initiates a cascade of restorative events, from repairing muscle tissue and strengthening the immune system to preparing the brain for the next day.